Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ---

-### Create Roles, Databases, Tables, Schema and Stages
+### Create Git Integration, Roles, Databases, Tables, Schema and Stages

 You can log into [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) or VS Code to create all the snowflake objects needed to work through this guide.

-For the purpose of this quickstart, we will use VS Code to run the SQL commands and create the Snowflake objects.
-You can open the sql file `steps/03_setup_snowflake.sql` in VS Code.
-You can click on the `Execute` option above every SQL command to run each command separately or click on `Execute All` to run all the commands sequentially.
+For the purpose of this quickstart, we will initially use VS Code to create the integration to our Git repository.
+We will then create the remaining objects using a .SQL script that Snowflake will execute directly from the Git repository.
+This allows us to ensure we are always running the most recent version of code, and not introducing any issues by copying and pasting in code.

+Open '03_git_config.sql' in VS Code.

 ---